Panth-Shah/AzureML_WebsiteClassifier/README.md

 `n_cross_validations` | Number of cross validations to perform when user validation data is not specified |  5 `max_cores_per_iteration` | The maximum number of threads to use for a given training iteration. -1 indicate use of all possible cores per iteration per child-run	| -1

+`Data Featurization` is an important process while training model, as features that best characterize the pattern in the data should be selected to create predictive models.
+Feature engineering is a process of creating additional features that provide information that better differentiates patterns in the data.
+In AzureML, data-scaling and normalization techniques are applied to make feature engineering easier indicated as `featurization` in automated ML experiments.
+Specifying `"featurization": 'auto'` enables autometic preprocessing of data which includes applying data guardrails and featurization steps like **Drop High Cardinality, Impute missing values, Generate more features, Transform and encode, Word embedding, Cluster Distance etc.**

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?